cormas/cormas/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/cormas/cormas/master/LICENSE)

-This is an ongoing effort to port CORMAS to Pharo ecosystem: http://www.pharo.org/ Current stable version of CORMAS is based on VisualWorks 7.6 and can be found on: http://cormas.cirad.fr/indexeng.htm
+This is an ongoing effort to port CORMAS to Pharo ecosystem: http://www.pharo.org/

+Current stable version of CORMAS is based on VisualWorks 7.6 and still can be found on: http://cormas.cirad.fr/indexeng.htm

 Some documentation (to be cleaned and reorganized) about Cormas is available on the Wiki here: https://github.com/cormas/documentation

-If you want to contribute to CORMAS please read: [Code of Conduct](https://github.com/cormas/cormas/blob/master/CODE_OF_CONDUCT.md)
+If you want to contribute to CORMAS please have a look to the [contributing guide](https://github.com/cormas/cormas/blob/master/CONTRIBUTING.md).

 ## How to install Cormas